-See a Network Provider See a Non-Network Provider (that is not a network provider) You receive the higher level of benefits (network benefits) You are not required to file claim forms You are not balance billed; network providers will not bill for costs exceeding the Aetna allowable amount for covered services Your provider will preauthorize necessary services You receive non-network benefits for ActiveCare 1-HD and ActiveCare 2 (the lower level of benefits) Not covered if enrolled in the ActiveCare Select Plans unless emergency or prior authorization approved You may be required to file your own claim forms (must be filed within 12 months of the date of service) You may be billed for charges exceeding the allowable amount for covered services You must preauthorize necessary services
+See a Network Provider See a Non-Network Provider (that is not a network provider) You receive the higher level of benefits (network benefits) You are not required to file claim forms You are not balance billed; network providers will not bill for costs exceeding the Aetna allowable amount for covered services Your provider will preauthorize necessary services You receive non-network benefits for TRS-ActiveCare 1-HD and TRS-ActiveCare 2 (the lower level of benefits) Not covered if enrolled in the TRS-ActiveCare Select Plans unless emergency or prior authorization approved You may be required to file your own claim forms (must be filed within 12 months of the date of service) You may be billed for charges exceeding the allowable amount for covered services You must preauthorize necessary services

 What happens if a non-network provider is used?
-(ActiveCare 1-HD and ActiveCare 2)
+(TRS-ActiveCare 1-HD and TRS-ActiveCare 2)

-When you seek care from a network doctor or hospital, your TRS-ActiveCare PPO plan pays a larger portion of your health care costs than it pays for services by a non-network provider.
-If you are covered under the ActiveCare 1-HD or ActiveCare 2 Plans, and you receive care outside the network, you still have coverage, but you may pay more of the cost, including any charges exceeding allowable amount.
-For example, with ActiveCare 2, if a non-network doctor bills \$2,000 for a covered service and the allowable amount is \$1,000, assuming your deductible is already met, you would pay \$1,400 ($$1,000 \times 40\%$ coinsurance = \$400 plus the \$1,000 exceeding the allowable amount).
+When you seek care from a network doctor or hospital, your TRS-ActiveCare plan pays a larger portion of your health care costs than it pays for services by a non-network provider.
+If you are covered under the TRS-ActiveCare 1-HD or TRS-ActiveCare 2 Plans, and you receive care outside the network, you still have coverage, but you may pay more of the cost, including any charges exceeding allowable amount.
+For example, with TRS-ActiveCare 2, if a non-network doctor bills \$2,000 for a covered service and the allowable amount is \$1,000, assuming your deductible is already met, you would pay \$1,400 ($$1,000 \times 40\%$ coinsurance = \$400 plus the \$1,000 exceeding the allowable amount).
 In this example, if a network doctor is used, you would pay \$200 ($$1,000 \times 20\%$ coinsurance).

-What happens if a non-network provider is used?
-ActiveCare Select
+What happens if you use a non-network provider?
+(TRS-ActiveCare Select and TRS-ActiveCare Select Whole Health)

-Non-Network providers are not covered under the ActiveCare Select Plan unless an emergency or if a Transition of Care Approval was previously authorized.
+Non-Network providers are not covered under the TRS-ActiveCare Select and TRS-ActiveCare Select Whole Health plans unless an emergency or if a transition of care approval was previously authorized.
 You would be responsible for the full cost of the service provided by the non-network provider.